As a seasoned business owner, I’m often asked: “Should I use my home address as the business address?”

 Legal issues add another layer of complexity when using a home address for business.

 First, your home could be reclassified as a commercial property for tax purposes.
 Depending on local zoning laws, you might require licenses or special permits, and failure to comply could result in fines or cease-and-desist orders.
+It is also crucial to understand zoning restrictions for home-based businesses to avoid legal complications.

 Tenants face additional hurdles, as many landlords prohibit commercial activities in residential properties.
 Not to mention, if you plan to establish a business in New York but live in Serbia, you can’t use your home address due to jurisdictional differences.
+Zoning restrictions can significantly impact business operations, making it essential to be aware of local regulations.

 Mixing your home and business address could also undermine the liability protection offered by an LLC.